 - Get hands-on experience using powerful, versatile tools to keep your projects on track, on time and on budget.

-- Earn the required Project Management Education Hours towards a Project Management Institute (PMI®) certification
+- Earn the required Project Management Education Hours toward a Project Management Institute (PMI®) certification

-- Earn PDUs (Professional Development Units) for recertification purpose through Project Management Institute (PMI®)
+- Earn PDUs (Professional Development Units) for recertification purpose through the Project Management Institute (PMI®)